ziudeso/naba-comfyui-nvidia-docker/README.md

 exit 0
 ```

+Note that `pip install`ation of custom nodes is not possible in `normal` security level and `weak` should be used (see the "Security levels" section for details)

 ## 5.4.
-ComfyUI Manager
+ComfyUI Manager & Security levels

 [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager/) is installed and available in the container.

 The container to be accessible runs on `0.0.0.0` internally (ie all network interfaces).
-Docker takes care of exposing the port and control the access.
-When using ComfyUI Manager, this means that the security scan settings has to be lowered to be able to be able to `Install PIP packages` for example.

-To do this:
+When following the rules defined at https://github.com/ltdrdata/ComfyUI-Manager?tab=readme-ov-file#security-policy the user should decide if `normal` will work for their use case.
+If you manually install or alter custom nodes, you will prefer `weak`.
+**WARNING: Using `normal-` will prevent acess to the WebUI.**

+To modify the `security_level`:
-- manually: by going in your "run" folder directory and edit `custom_nodes/ComfyUI-Manager/config.ini` and use the following `security_level = weak` (then reload ComfyUI)
+- manually: by going in your "run" folder directory and edit either `ComfyUI/user/default/ComfyUI-Manager/config.ini` if present, otherwise `custom_nodes/ComfyUI-Manager/config.ini` and alter the `security_level = ` to match your requirements (then reload ComfyUI)
+- automatically: use the `SECURITY_LEVEL` docker environment variable at run time to set it for this run.

-- automatically: stop and restart the container; the `config.ini` was not present at first run but will be there at consecutive restarts
+Note that if this is the first time starting the container, the file will not yet exist; it is created the first time ComfyUI is run.
+After this step, stop and restart the container; the `config.ini` will be there at consecutive restarts

 To use `cm-cli`, from the virtualenv, use: `python3 /comfy/mnt/custom_nodes/ComfyUI-Manager/cm-cli.py`.
 For example: `python3 /comfy/mnt/custom_nodes/ComfyUI-Manager/cm-cli.py show installed` (`COMFYUI_PATH=/ComfyUI` should be set)